-Warning: This document is work in progress.
-This will be the FFII’s answer to the 3 weeks ‘private’ consultation organised by the German Ministry of Justice, which is running till the 2nd of July (date to be clarified).
+This is the FFII’s answer to the 3 weeks ‘private’ consultation organised by the German Ministry of Justice, which ran till the 3rd of July 2020.
 Since the procedures around this ‘private’ consultation are not very clear, we call for an ‘open’ consultation with a proper procedure.
 The UPC is an unheard new architecture in the history of the contruction of the European Union, which has extreme complexity due to the outsourcing of civil disputes to an international tribunal.
 Public consultations on the UPC were denied in the past by the new Chairman of the German Federal Constitutional Court, Mr Harbart, who is a former lawyer and Member of the Parliament for the CDU.
-If you want to contribute, you can send your remarks/improvements by email to zoobab at gmail.com

 UPDATE: Dr Ingve Björn Stjerna has published the letter from the german Ministry of Justice, deadline for comments is the Friday 3rd July (scroll the the bottom of the page “Update (16 and 17/06/2020)”).

 UPDATE2: Guidelines for submissions: “Please note that the comments you submit will be published on our website.
 This also includes names and others personal data contained in the document.
 We ask for this Submission of the opinion in a PDF format.
 Unless you are publishing we do not agree to personal data, we ask you to remove this in advance from the remove document.
 If you object to the publication on the Internet as a whole, it will be mentioned on the website of the BMJV only notes that a contribution has been submitted and who wrote this.”

 Dear Ministry of Justice,